 The Note 10 Plus also takes excellent videos.
 They’re stable (thanks to that ultra-wide lens) and, again, are packed with detail.
 It also has a range of interesting video modes — ranging from the portrait mode-like live focus video to hyperlapse which allows for time-lapse videos.
 If you’re after a phone to record high quality videos, you could do a lot worse than the Note 10 Plus.

 Samsung Galaxy Note 10 Plus – Ease of Use

 Standing at almost 6.5 inches tall, the Note 10 Plus isn’t the handiest of devices.
 Reaching to the top corners of the screen can be a challenge with one hand, for example, while the curved screen can lead to some accidental tapping and swiping.

 However, the Note 10 Plus is a phone designed to have a large screen and a stylus for productivity tasks.
 It was never meant to be a compact phone.

 Perhaps the biggest issue with the Note 10 Plus is, sadly, the Samsung software.
 We’ve spoken about this before on Tech.co, but Samsung’s insistence on packaging its own versions of apps alongside perfectly good Google alternatives is frustrating.
 Do we really need Samsung’s Gallery app when we already have Google Photos?

 Our biggest complaint, though, is the Bixby/lock button.
 Press it once and the phone locks; press and hold and you summon Bixby – and you may not have intended to.

 Fortunately, you can remap the button but your options are limited.
 A press and hold can open the power off menu, while a double press can open an app of your choice (though not Google Assistant).
-It’s a minor irritant, but it’s still something we don’t want to deal with in 2019.
+It’s a minor irritant, but it’s still something we'd rather not deal with.